 Key attributes impose no requirements on data formats.
 Extensible Stylesheet Language (XSLT) scripts can generate keys on the fly, whenever needed, and discard them in post-processing.
 The original XML remains unaffected by their use.

-Two practical solutions are presented here, with each using a different comparator and method for customising a comparison:
+Three practical solutions are presented here, with each using a different comparator and method for customising a comparison:

 - Pipelined Comparator (DXP) - Uses a filter pipeline defined by an XML file called a 'DXP' to customise the comparison.

 - Document Comparator - Uses Java API calls to customise a pre-existing pipeline with a number of extension points.

 One point that should be noted, before reading further, is that it is very important to remove whitespace only PCDATA nodes during orderless comparison (for example using the

 com.deltaxml.pipe.filters.NormalizeSpace Java XML Filter).
 Also, note that an orderless container must not contain PCDATA as an immediate child: it will cause an exception (

 com.deltaxml.api.UnorderedElementContainingPCDATAException).
 The reason is that while elements are separated unambiguously by tags, if two PCDATA items are put next to each other they are in effect merged into one PCDATA item, so orderless PCDATA makes no sense.

 Ordering is often unimportant during data capture or storage.
 For example, entries in an electronic address book can be stored in any order.
 Assume that we have the following entries stored as our address data and wish to track any modifications using XML Compare:

 Example 1: an address book XML document (documentA.xml in the sample on Bitbucket: https://bitbucket.org/deltaxml/orderless-comparison)

 The first step is to tell XML Compare that child elements of